RG Miller: Tsi Non:we Entewaha’hara’ne / Our Path Forward

 ABOUT THE ARTIST

 R. G. Miller is a member of the Haudenosaunee Six Nations of Grand River, and was born in a strawberry patch in Grand River Territory in 1950.
 He was almost three years old when he was taken away to the Mohawk Institute.
-When he got out 11 years later he was in bad shape.
+He was in for 11 years of terror at the hands of the Anglican priests and their staff.
+He ran away multiple times but was always brought back and punished.
+Another technique of escape he developed in the Mushole was drawing, starting with copying figures in the occasional comic books that came his way.
+His ability was noticed enough that he was able to take an art class in an actual school nearby.
+This provided a temporary reprieve from the normalized abuse that awaited him when returned to the Mush Hole.
+By the time he got out (he was 14), the wounds in his soul ran deep.
 When he was 19, he attempted suicide by jumping off a building.
-But that same year (1969) he began formal art training at the Ontario College of Art (OCA), which provided him a raison d’etre.
-Miller excelled in painting, drawing, and printmaking.
+Yet that same year (1969) he began formal art training at the Ontario College of Art (OCA – today known as OCAD University), where he excelled in painting, drawing, and printmaking.
 After six years training and then teaching at OCA, he continued his artistic development at the University of Toronto.
-During those Toronto years he developed a close relationship with the Ojibwa artist Arthur Shilling (who was also a Mohawk Institute Survivor), whom Miller credits with teaching him about the true uses of color, and how to paint fast.
-By the 1980s he became a professional artist and remains so to the present day.
-At the same time he has continually struggled with his residential school afterlife, and repeatedly self-destructed in his personal and social life.
-While an exceptionally gifted artist, Miller lacked the social skills necessary for successful schmoozing in contemporary Indigenous art worlds.
-It was not until 40 years after getting out of residential school that he was ready to create art about his experience.
-His healing journey has not ended and likely never will.
+During those Toronto years he often painted with and learned from the Ojibwa artist Arthur Shilling (who was also a Mohawk Institute Survivor).
+By the 1980s he became an independent artist and remains so to the present day, known for his neo-expressionist approach to portraiture and landscapes.
+His work is found in multiple collections in Canada and the United Kingdom.
+At the same time he has continually struggled with the afterlife of residential school, and repeatedly self-destructed in his personal and social life.
+It was not until 40 years after getting out of the Mush Hole that he was ready to create art about his experience.
+What he expresses in this work resonates with the experiences of tens of thousands of other Survivors.
+His healing journey has not ended.
 He is still surviving.

 ABOUT THE CURATOR